-Securely clamping the wheel with a quick release system takes considerable force.
+A WARNING: Securely clamping the wheel with a quick release system takes considerable force.
 If the wheel is not properly secured, the wheel can become loose or fall off causing serious injury.
-The nut should be tightened enough that you need to wrap your fingers around the fork to close the lever.
-The lever should leave a clear imprint in your palm, and the fastener should emboss the surface of the dropout.
+The adjustment nut should be tightened enough that the closing force of the quick-release lever leaves an imprint in your palm.
+If the lever does not close properly, due to contact with the fork or accessory, reposition and close the lever.
+If the lever touches anything, it may not be closed.
+If you have a quick-release axle assembly (not a thru axle), and proper closure is not possible, remove the quickrelease axle and place the lever on the opposite side of the bicycle.
+Adjust and close properly or contact your bike shop for replacement.